Russia–Vietnam relations

 Russia–Vietnam relations (Российско-вьетнамские отношения, Quan hệ Nga – Việt) date back formally to 30 January 1950, when the Union of Soviet Socialist Republics established an embassy to North Vietnam.

-Russia is a current ally of the Socialist Republic of Vietnam.
 The Soviet Union was one of the first countries in the world to recognize and formally establish diplomatic relations with Vietnam, laying the foundations for strong and cooperative friendship between the two countries.

 History

 Early years

 The first Vietnamese appeared in the USSR in the early 1920s.
 These were students from Comintern universities, mainly from the Communist University of the Toilers of the East.
 About 70 Vietnamese passed through this system of communist education in Soviet Russia.
 Ho Chi Minh studied in Moscow in the 1920s, along with other members of the Indochinese Communist Party.

 The Soviet Union was the first country, along with its satellite states in Eastern Europe and the newly established People's Republic of China, to diplomatically recognize the Democratic Republic of Vietnam during the First Indochina War in January 1950.
 The Soviet Union pressured the Viet Minh delegation to accept partition as a compromise solution to the conflict at the 1954 Geneva Conference.
 Later, in 1964, Soviet Premier Alexei Kosygin visited Hanoi to try to dissuade Lê Duẩn against escalating the Vietnam War against South Vietnam and the United States.
 Nevertheless, the USSR was traditionally one of Vietnam's strongest allies and offered crucial military aid to North Vietnam during the war.
 Aid included air-defense equipment such as radar and surface-to-air missiles.
 It also included pilot training and aircraft, such as "some all-weather MIG fighters" and several IL-28 light bombers.

+During the Sino-Soviet split, Vietnam initially sought to balance relations with China on one hand and the USSR on the other.
+Vietnamese leadership was to divided over which of the countries to support.
+The pro-Soviet group led by Lê Duẩn eventually developed momentum, especially as China sought to improve its relations with the United States, which Vietnamese leadership viewed as a betrayal of the China-Vietnam relationship.
+Vietnam's increasing closeness with the USSR in turn alarmed Chinese leadership, which feared encirclement by the USSR.
+This contributed to China's decision to invade Vietnam, beginning the 1979 Sino-Vietnamese War.

+Vietnam joined the Council for Mutual Economic Assistance on June 28, 1978.
+Soviet military aid to Vietnam increased from $75-$125 million in 1977 to $600-$800 million in 1978.
+On November 3, 1978, Vietnam and the Soviet Union signed a formal military alliance.
+The Soviet Union supported Vietnam's invasion of Cambodia, launched in December 1978.

+The Soviet Union, although it did not take direct military action, provided intelligence and equipment support for Vietnam during the 1979 Sino-Vietnamese War.
+The Soviets deployed troops at the Sino-Soviet border as an act of showing support to Vietnam, as well as tying up Chinese troops.
+The Soviet Pacific Fleet also deployed 15 ships to the Vietnamese coast to relay Chinese battlefield communications to Vietnamese forces.